AhsanSN/Tinder-Auto-Swipe/README.md

 # Tinder Auto Swipe
- Tinder Auto Swipe for Fiverr Client
+A Tinder Auto Swipe Bot for a Fiverr client built on Python that does auto-swiping on Tinder browser app.
+Built using Selenium.